nickjackolaisen/BusinessInitiaitive/_posts/statistics/llc stats/2023-10-31-industry_statistics_for_llcs.md

 ### Q: Which industries have the highest LLC usage?

 1. A: Real estate has the highest rate of LLC usage.
 2. A: The real estate industry has the highest rate of LLC usage compared to other industries, as it provides liability protection and tax benefits for property owners.
-According to the National Association of Realtors, LLCs are widely used in this industry for holding and managing properties. [**Source**](https://www.nar.realtor/research-and-statistics/research-reports/realtors-and-their-business/the-business-of-real-estate)

 ### Q: How can I stay ahead of industry trends, competition, and innovation?